 Molly Alvey was named the 12th head coach in the 40-year history of University of Cincinnati volleyball on Feb.
 15, 2012.
-In her three-year coaching career, she has compiled a 50-45 record.

 In her first season, Alvey tutored senior All-American Jordanne Scott, who was a unanimous pick to the All-BIG EAST First Team, as well as the AVCA All-Northeast Region First Team and the AVCA All-America Honorable Mention team.